IrisRuz/finalSyntaxErrorz/scrum/sprint1.md

 Participants: Gabriel, Chris, Tyler

-Goal Statement:  This sprint we aim to complete user story 3 and user story 4 as well as complete acception handling.
+Goal Statement:  For sprint 2 we aim to complete user story 3 and user story 4 as well as complete exception handling for previous user stories.
 We will accomplish this by making it simple and easy for users to edit tasks that have been submitted as well as allowing users to mark their tasks as either complete or incomplete.